JuneTheMistborn/SatisfactoryProductionLine-Calculator/README.md

 WIP, currently useless

-Supply and demand calculator for input outputs into factory buildings in Satisfcatory.<br/>
+Supply and demand calculator for inputs and outputs with factory buildings in Satisfcatory.<br/>
 <br/>
 ## Usage
 ### Modes